Upper Broughton: Features

 There are 16 listed buildings in Upper Broughton, of which St Luke's Church is Grade I listed.

 Upper Broughton has a village hall, on Melton Road (A606) near the junction with Bottom Green.

 There is a pub on Main Street, which was originally called the Golden Fleece and is now the Tap and Run.
 It was badly damaged by fire in June 2022 and re-opened in June 2023 after extensive rebuilding work.

 Upper Broughton railway station, on the Nottingham direct line of the Midland Railway, opened in 1880 and closed in 1948.

 History

 The name "Broughton" means 'Farm by the brook'.
 Upper Broughton was recorded in the Domesday Book as Brotone.
 On the 1st of April 1965 an area of Broughton and Old Dalby parish was transferred to the parish.
 The transferred area was 21 acres.
 The parish was part of the Bingham Wapentake.
 "Broughton Sulney" is another name for the parish.

+In 2024, a chest of documents dating back to the 17th century and relating to people and property in Upper Broughton was discovered in a farm outhouse.
+The documents were listed by members of the Upper Broughton History Group and then transferred to Manuscripts and Special Collections at the University of Nottingham.